 Big Bang theory uses Einstein's general theory of relativity (just a theory?) to trace the history of the universe back to a moment in time when the entire universe was concentrated in a point of infinite density, called a singularity.
-This account of the history of the universe is simplified, because it ignores quantum mechanics: at a point in time called the Planck time (now thought to have been 13.7 billion years ago), the universe was small enough to be subject to quantum mechanical effects.
-To know exactly what impact these effects would have had on the universe before Planck-time would require a theory of quantum gravity, which combines general relativity with quantum mechanics.
+This account of the history of the universe is simplified, because it ignores quantum mechanics.
+At a point in time called the Planck time (now thought to have been about 13.8 billion years ago) the universe was small enough to experience quantum mechanical effects.
+To know exactly what these quantum mechanical effects meant for the pre-Planck-time universe would require a theory of quantum gravity, which combines general relativity with quantum mechanics.

 We can thus consider from two standpoints the question of whether Big Bang theory says the universe came from nothing: from the simplified standpoint that uses general relativity alone, and from the more complete, but murkier, standpoint that uses quantum gravity.

-(ia) General relativity alone.
-One consequence of relativistic physics is that space and time (unified as spacetime) are themselves inseparable aspects of the universe.
-Therefore, if we go by general relativity alone, the origin of the universe was the origin of space and time themselves, so there cannot have been time prior to (or space outside of) the initial singularity; indeed, the very idea of "prior to" (or "outside of") the singularity makes no sense.
-This, in turn, shows that the vision of the universe somehow "coming from" a primordial nothingness, far from being a stipulation of Big Bang theory, is inconsistent with it.
+(a) General relativity alone.
+One consequence of relativistic physics is that space and time (which relativity unifies as spacetime) are themselves inseparable aspects of the universe.
+Therefore, if we go by general relativity alone, the origin of the universe was the origin of space and time themselves.
+Consequently, if we go by general relativity alone, there cannot have been any time prior to (or, for that matter, space outside of) the initial singularity—the very idea of "prior to" (or "outside of") the singularity would make no sense.
+Hence, the vision of the universe somehow "coming from" a primordial nothingness, far from being a stipulation of Big Bang theory (without quantum mechanics), is inconsistent with it.

 For the universe to have "come from" nothing, it would at least have to be the case that at some point in the past, there was nothing, and then, at some later point in time, the universe suddenly existed.
 However, as we have seen, Big Bang theory without quantum mechanics entails that the universe existed at every moment of time there has ever been.
 One cannot in one breath talk about the universe existing at the first moment of time, and then, in the next breath, imply that there was a time before this first moment of time in which nothing existed.

-(ib) Quantum gravity.
-What happens when one takes into account the importance of quantum mechanics in the early history of the universe?
-Right now, it is difficult to say, because there is no consensus within the scientific community on a theory of quantum gravity.
+(b) Quantum gravity.
+What happens when one takes quantum mechanics into account?
+Right now, it is difficult to say, because there is no scientific consensus on a theory of quantum gravity.
 However, according to physicist Lee Smolin, there are only three possible consequences any theory of quantum gravity could have:

 [A] There is still a first moment in time, even when quantum mechanics is taken into consideration.